Miss Michigan USA

 Their first Miss USA victory was in 1990, and notable because Carole Gist was the first African-American to win the title.
 Following in her footsteps, Kenya Moore, also African-American, won the title in 1993.
 In 2010, Michigan's Rima Fakih became the first Arab-American to win the title.
-The most recent placement was Elizabeth Johnson in 2018, placed in top 15.
+The most recent placement was Alma Cooper in 2024, who won the title.

 Until 2012, no Michigan delegate had been previously competed at either Miss Michigan or Miss Michigan Teen USA to appear a crossover with Miss USA.
 Kristen Danyal became the first Michigan delegate to have a Teen to Miss crossover in Miss USA.

+Alma Cooper of Okemos was crowned Miss Michigan USA 2024 on March 21, 2024.
+She represented Michigan at Miss USA 2024, and eventually won the title.
+She represented the country at Miss Universe 2024 pageant in Mexico but was unplaced.

-Aria Hutchinson of Plymouth was crowned Miss Michigan USA 2022 on May 28, 2022, at McMorran Place Sports & Entertainment Center in Port Huron.
-She represented Michigan for the title of Miss USA 2022.
+Michele Lewandoski of Norton Shores was crowned Miss Michigan USA 2025 on August 9, 2025, at McMorran Entertainment Center in Port Huron, Michigan.
+She represented Michigan at Miss USA 2025.